 13. Food Is Undercooked

-One of common Instant Pot problems is undercooked food like rice, beans and sometimes chicken and other foods.
+One of common Instant Pot problems is undercooked food like rice, beans and sometimes chicken breast in Instant Pot can come out not done.
 That could be due to altitude, different pressure cooker size, age and brand of certain ingredients, doing quick release too early, and not following the recipe precisely.
 Unlike with cooking on the stovetop when you can open the pot, check on food, stir and add, cooking with Instant Pot is more precise and might take a few tries with some recipes.
 Don’t give up and please always ask a question.

 For instance, if rice comes out too crunchy/half cooked, it means there was not enough water or lid was opened too early.
 Next time add 1/4 cup more water or leave lid on for extra 5 minutes.